-The important thing is to have an envrionment comfortable enough that you can be in that state of concentration.
+The important thing is to have an environment comfortable enough so that your child can concentrate or focus.

 A few suggestions can include (but are not limited to):

-- Making sure that your chair and table are comfy enough.
+- Making sure that the chair and table are comfortable enough.
 I know it sounds basic, but if the chair’s too low, or the table’s too high, it won’t be long before the student gets removed from their state of concentration.

 Again, this is just a very brief list.
 There are many factors that contribute to comfort.
-If you’re a parent, observe your child to see what kind of environment they thrive best in.
+Observe your child to see what kind of environment they thrive best in.
 Work with your child to set up the best possible environment for studying.

 And if your child prefers to study outside with his or her friends?
 Let them, but they must also agree to have their time fruitfully spent.
 Trust your child to do the right thing.

-2) Know what is expected of you in the exam
+2) Know what the exam expects of students

 Students who don’t know what is expected of them in an exam often end up going through too much unnecessary information.